 No two patients are alike – and neither are their recoveries.
 That’s why we develop a personalized care plan for each patient that focuses on the well-being of the entire person – not just a single aspect of his or her condition.
 By working together and sharing information across medical disciplines, our team of experts can concentrate on what really matters: moving the patient forward in the recovery process.

 V - Dedicated case management

 Each LifeCare treatment team includes a dedicated case manager.
 While the patient’s medical care is supervised by a highly skilled physician, the case manager develops a written plan of care and works with the team to set goals and monitor the patient’s progress.
-This highly personalized approach has impacted thousands of LifeCare patients, and often results in improved outcomes, shorter hospital stays and more cost-effective treatment.
+This highly personalized approach has resulted in improved outcomes, shorter hospital stays and lower costs for thousands of LifeCare patients.

 VI - Positive individual attention

 At LifeCare, we never forget our patients are people.
 Just as we work to strengthen the body, we also work to nurture the mind and soul.
 Whether it’s the simple act of dressing patients in their own clothes instead of a hospital gown or taking the time to get to know them – both now and as they were before illness or injury changed their life – we give patients the tools they need to progress physically, mentally and spiritually.

 VII - Patient and family involvement